Storopack Hans Reichenecker GmbH

 As the manufacturer of protective packaging, Storopack has no direct influence over the size of the boxes and the amount of protective packaging material used by mail order companies.
 We do, however, offer our customers advice regarding efficient packaging processes in order to play our part in ensuring that only the protective packaging material that’s needed is actually used.

 This transport packaging made of expanded polystyrene (EPS, otherwise known as Styrofoam®) is necessary in order to protect goods – sensitive products like computers, TVs, and refrigerators should arrive at their place of destination in perfect condition.
 If they are not securely blocked, braced, and cushioned in the carton, they can be damaged.
 As little material as possible is used. but at least enough to optimally protect products from knocks and slipping.
 A broken product would not only be annoying for the recipient, but also bad for the environment: far more energy and resources are needed for the damaged product to be returned and for a new product to be manufactured and dispatched once again than for the manufacture of an EPS cushion.

 Protective packaging involving other materials can be used, depending on the goods being shipped.
 Molded parts made of EPS are often needed when shipping heavy technical equipment like computers, TVs, or refrigerators as these parts are especially sturdy.
-But Storopack does also offer protective packaging made of paper, air cushions, or biodegradable packing peanuts for much lighter or smaller products.
+But Storopack does also offer protective packaging made of paper, air cushions, foam packaging or biodegradable packing peanuts for much lighter or smaller products.

 Absolutely yes!
 However, for lowest environmental impact we suggest to dispose of products via the locally available disposal options, preferably via established collection for recycle.
 In most countries and communities the collection for plastics and paper for recycling are well established.
 Thus, it is the simplest and best way to contribute to the recycling of those products.